As promised, here are the recipes

 ½ cup fresh cilantro, chopped

-2 tbs. canned chipotle chile in adobo sauce
+2 tbs. canned chipotle chile in

 2 tbs. red wine vinegar